backlogs/www/_posts/en/2000-01-01-introduction.markdown

 * PostgreSQL 8.2.6
 * MySQL 5.0.83

-But hey, don't let that stop you from [filing a ticket](http://backlogsplugin.morphexchange.com/projects/redmine-backlogs/issues/new) if you find a problem in other environments.
+So if you come across any problems, please don't hesitate to [file a ticket](http://backlogsplugin.morphexchange.com/projects/redmine-backlogs/issues/new).